2023 ABA Harrison Tweed Award

 - Please Note: Only bar associations are eligible for this award.
 A separate award sponsored by the National Conference of Bar Foundations exists for bar foundations.
 For more information on that award go to: https://ncbf.org/ncbf-excellence-award/.

-Nominations will be judged by a joint committee appointed by the Chair of the American Bar Association Standing Committee on Legal Aid and Indigent Defendants and the President of the National Legal Aid and Defender Association, co‑sponsors of the award.
+Nominations will be judged by a joint committee appointed by the Chair of the American Bar Association Standing Committee on Legal Aid and Indigent Defense and the President of the National Legal Aid and Defender Association, co‑sponsors of the award.
 All decisions of the joint committee will be final and binding.